cooltrain7/Planetside-2-API-Tracker/Maps/README.md

 | Tutorial | 26/10/2020 |
 | Nexus | 26/10/2020 |

-With special thanks to Rhett and Carlst for extraction
+With special thanks to Rhett and FalconEye for extraction.